 Substitute Teachers – Ongoing openings; applicants are invited to submit resumes at any time.
 Minimum qualifications: background check, high school diploma, experience working in a school setting, completion of sub packet and tour.
 Preferred qualifications: Bachelors degree, teaching certificate and knowledge of EL Education.
+Please read the complete substitute description HERE.
 Email Kim for more information at email@example.com

 Overview of School

 What Comprises an Odyssey Education?
 The Odyssey School of Denver is a dynamic EL Education community dedicated to fostering each child’s unique potential and spirit of adventure through exemplary standards of character, intellectual achievement, and social responsibility.
 With 234 students in grades K-8, our standards-based, portfolio assessment system makes explicit the criteria by which success can be measured and documents the accomplishment of high academic and character standards.
 Committed to an economically and socially diverse community, 35% of the Odyssey School’s enrollment is filled by children whose families qualify for the free and reduced lunch program.

 Why Teach at Odyssey?
 EL Education (formerly Expeditionary Learning) schools were founded on the ideals of Outward Bound and organize their curriculum around multidisciplinary learning expeditions.
 The Odyssey faculty enjoy a high degree of autonomy and responsibility in all aspects of the school program, including team-teaching; caring for students; developing curriculum and standards; leading students in service on and off campus; experiential methods of learning in environments outside the classroom; participating in the governance of the school; and engaging in professional development.